k3na7a/jdesjardins/README.md

 TODO : Refactor User Roles so user can have multiple roles

-TODO : Refactor API to have more verbose Error Checking for when Username or Email is already in use.
-Swagger Documentation needs Updating
+TODO : Refactor API to have more verbose Error Checking and Documentation

 TODO : Create global Provider for Modals and Toasts.